-- a) in the same project and time frame as the construction of the building shell; or - b) at some time after the shell has been completed.
+- a. in the same project and time frame as the construction of the building shell; or - b. at some time after the shell has been completed.

-Fixed building service means -
+Fixed building service means:

-- a) a fixed internal or external lighting system (other than an emergency escape lighting system or a specialist process lighting system); or - b) a fixed system for heating, providing hot water, providing air conditioning or providing mechanical ventilation; or - c) any combination of systems of the kinds referred to in paragraph (a) or (b)
+- a. a fixed internal or external lighting system (other than an emergency escape lighting system or a specialist process lighting system); or - b. a fixed system for heating, providing hot water, providing air conditioning or providing mechanical ventilation.